fanmingyi/FlycoTabLayout2/README.md

         /** no need to initialize even adapter */ public void setViewPager(ViewPager vp, String[] titles, FragmentActivity fa, ArrayList<Fragment> fragments)
     ```
-    Instead of maintaining a SlidingTableOut, use SlidingTableOut2(only ViewPager2).
+    Instead of maintaining a SlidingTabLayout, use SlidingTabLayout2(only ViewPager2).

 * SlidingTabLayout2: support ViewPager2.